-This review covers the literature from 1997.
-As such it covers all known dispersantrelated literature from that time period to August of 2008.
+This review covers the literature from the last study sponsored by PWSRCAC and printed in 2002.
+As such it covers all known dispersant-related literature from that time period to August of 2008.
 While the study provides a summary of all the literature found, it focuses on literature that is more relevant to Prince William Sound.